supabase/wrappers/docs/catalog/calendly.md

 #### Notes

+- The `attrs` column contains additional user attributes in JSON format
-- Use this table to retrieve the organization URI for server configuration
+- Use this table to retrieve the organization URI for server configuration, for example:
-- Example:
   ```sql
   select attrs->>'current_organization' as org_uri
   from calendly.current_user;
   ```
-- The `attrs` column contains additional user attributes in JSON format

 ### Event Types